About Graduate Admisisons in Near Eastern Studies

 - College/university level transcripts (foreign transcripts to be accompanied with official English translations).
 Unofficial transcripts will be acceptable by the Graduate Division for initial review.
 You will be asked to submit your original transcripts to the Graduate Division if you are accepted to the Program.

 - Writing sample (in English) -- approximately 20 pages that you have written for a college level course or the equivalent in any subject; this may be an excerpt from something longer than 20 pages or a complete paper.
-It can be something that has been published, or not.
+If you prefer to include two short writing samples, please be sure the total number of pages of text does not exceed 20.
+You will need to combine them into a single file to upload into the application.
+Your writing sample can be something that has been published, or not.

-- Three letters of Recommendation should be uploaded by recommenders according to the directions in the online application or -- in unusual circumstances -- should be submitted, on an official or departmental letterhead, directly from the recommenders to: <firstname.lastname@example.org>.
+- Three letters of Recommendation should be uploaded by recommenders according to the directions in the online application.

 Recommended format for naming your uploads: Your last name_Document Name